CabelloIsaac/Integration-API/README.md

 Sync the subtasks's custom fields with the parent task's custom fields.
 The task to sync is the one sent in the request.
+Also:
+  Updates the task status on the corresponding Project in HubSpot.

 #### Request